Texas Legislature

-The Texas Legislature is the state legislature of the US state of Texas.
-It is a bicameral body composed of a 31-member Senate and a 150-member House of Representatives.
-The state legislature meets at the Capitol in Austin.
-It is a powerful arm of the Texas government not only because of its power of the purse to control and direct the activities of state government and the strong constitutional connections between it and the Lieutenant Governor of Texas, but also due to Texas's plural executive.
+The Texas State Legislature is the state legislature of the U.S. state of Texas.
+The Texas Legislature is a bicameral body consisting of a 31-member Senate and a 150-member House of Representatives.
+The Texas Legislature meets every two years in regular session, starting on the second Tuesday in January of odd-numbered years, and sessions can last up to 140 days.
+It is a powerful arm of the Texas government not only because of its power of the purse to control and direct the activities of state government and the strong constitutional connections between it and the lieutenant governor of Texas, but also due to Texas's plural executive.

+In the 89th Legislature (2025), Republicans hold 88 of the 150 seats in the House and 20 of the 31 seats in the Senate.

 The Legislature is the constitutional successor of the Congress of the Republic of Texas since Texas's 1845 entrance into the Union.
 The Legislature held its first regular session from February 16 to May 13, 1846.